 Nicholas Reynolds is a PhD student in Economics, studying mortality among white Americans and trade and development in Ancient Greece.
+He was an NICHD fellow in 2016-2017.
+Here he describes his fellowship year.

 The fellowship supported allowed me to dive into research, and to make progress on multiple, varied projects.
 I've primarily been researching recent increases in the mortality rate of white Americans.
 My research so far suggests that, contrary to previous research and popular reports, this increased mortality is likely driven primarily by historical factors.
 I've completed a short descriptive paper on the mortality trends of white American women, and will continue research searching for the underlying causes of these mortality increases.